Grover Pro History

 Neil’s innovative designs and cutting edge manufacturing techniques have set a new standard for the ergonometric functionality of modern day percussion instruments.
 Neil and his company have been featured in many publications, including: Percussive Notes, Modern Drummer, School Band & Orchestra, Musical Merchandise Review and on two episodes of the Discovery Channel’s series How It’s Made.

 Formerly the Chair of the Percussion Programs at both The Boston Conservatory and the University of Massachusetts-Lowell, today, Neil’s students occupy leading positions in many top performing, educational and music business organizations.

-Neil has served on the Board of Directors of the Percussive Arts Society and the Winchester Community Music School, one of America’s top community music schools.
+Neil has served on the Board of Directors and Board of Advisors of the Percussive Arts Society.
+He also served as a Trustee of the Winchester Community Music School, one of America’s top community music schools.
 Neil is married to Tony Nominated Broadway actress Maureen Brennan.